MathematicGuy/RemoteObsidian/Artificial Intelligence/K-Means Clustering.md

 So, back to the beginning re-do all the algo again...
 ![[Pasted image 20240605173000.png]]
-> K-Means Clustering pick 3 initial cluster and then clisters all the remaining points, calc the means of each Cluster and the reclusters based on the new means.
+> K-Means Clustering pick 3 initial cluster and then clusters all the remaining points, calc the means of each Cluster and the reclusters based on the new means.
 This **repeats until the clusters no longer change.**
 ![[Pasted image 20240605173248.png]]

 + ?
 How to decide the best K